jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 Since I’m having a child at an older age, I want to be sure I’m around at least long enough to ensure that he (and whatever siblings he might have) are raised into adulthood.
 I know that I don’t know the day, but I can do a lot to prevent things from taking me out early.
 Even if my son decides to have children at a later age, I want to be around for him to become a father.

 As some of you may know, I lost my father when I was 18.
 He wasn't a consistent part of my life but his death still impacted me.
-Heart disease is the leading cause of death<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> but 80% of all heart diseases and strokes are preventable.
+Heart disease is the leading cause of death<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> but 80% of all heart diseases and strokes are preventable.
 The bottom line is that now I’m a bit worried about checking out within the next 20 years.
 I never worried about that before, but now I do.

 ## 7\.
 Your habits get exposed